-David Crockett was born soon after the American Revolution.
-He, too, had taken part under Jackson in the campaigns against the Creek Indian, and had afterward become a man of importance in Tennessee, and gone to Congress as a Whig; but, he had quarreled with Jackson, and been beaten for Congress, and in his disgust he left the state and decided to join the Texans.
-He was the most famous rifle-shot in all the United States, and the most successful hunter, so that his skill was a proverb all along the border.
+Davy Crockett was born soon after the American Revolution.
+He, too, had taken part under Jackson in the campaigns against the Creek Indians, and had afterward become a man of importance in Tennessee, and gone to Congress as a Whig; but, he had quarreled with Jackson, and been beaten for Congress, and in his disgust, he left the state and decided to join the Texans.
+He was the most famous rifle-shot in all the United States and the most successful hunter, so that his skill was a proverb all along the border.

 David Crockett journeyed south, by boat and horse, making his way steadily toward the distant plains where the Texans were waging their life-and-death fight.
-Texas was a wild place in those days, and the old hunter had more than one hairbreadth escape from Indians, desperadoes, and savage beasts, ere he got to the neighborhood of San Antonio, and joined another adventurer, a bee-hunter, bent on the same errand as himself.
-The two had been in ignorance of exactly what the situation in Texas was; but they soon found that the Mexican army was marching toward San Antonio, whither they were going.
-Near the town was an old Spanish fort, the <style=”margin-top: 0; margin-bottom: 0″> Alamo, in which the hundred and fifty American defenders of the place had gathered.
+Texas was a wild place in those days, and the old hunter had more than one hairbreadth escape from Indians, desperadoes, and savage beasts.
+He then made his way to San Antonio, where 150 American defenders of the place had gathered at the Alamo.

 Soon, Santa Anna approached with his army, took possession of the town, and besieged the fort.
-The defenders knew there was scarcely a chance of rescue, and that it was hopeless to expect that one hundred and fifty men, behind defenses so weak, could beat off four thousand trained soldiers, well armed and provided with heavy artillery; but they had no idea of flinching, and made a desperate defense.
-The days went by, and no help came, while Santa Anna got ready his lines, and began a furious cannonade.
-His gunners were unskilled, however, and he had to serve the guns from a distance; for when they were pushed nearer, the American riflemen crept forward under cover, and picked off the artillerymen.
+The defenders knew there was scarcely a chance of rescue and that it was hopeless to expect that one hundred and fifty men, behind defenses so weak, could beat off four thousand trained soldiers, well-armed and provided with heavy artillery; but they had no idea of flinching, and made a desperate defense.
+The days went by, and no help came, while Santa Anna got ready his lines and began a furious cannonade.
+However, his gunners were unskilled, and he had to serve the guns from a distance, for when they were pushed nearer, the American riflemen crept forward undercover and picked off the artillerymen.
 Old Crockett thus killed five men at one gun.
 But, by degrees, the bombardment told.
-The walls of the Alamo were battered and riddled; and when they had been breached so as to afford no obstacle to the rush of his soldiers, Santa Anna commanded that they be stormed.
+The walls of the Alamo were battered and riddled, and when they had been breached to afford no obstacle to the rush of his soldiers, Santa Anna commanded that they be stormed.

-Santa Anna had but a short while in which to exult over his bloody and hard-won victory.
-Already a rider from the rolling Texas plains, going north through the Indian Territory, had told Houston that the Texans were up and were striving for their liberty.
-At once in Houston’s mind there kindled a longing to return to the men of his race at the time of their need.
-Mounting his horse, he rode south by night and day, and was hailed by the Texans as a heaven-sent leader.
+Santa Anna had but a short while in which to rejoice over his bloody and hard-won victory.
+Already a rider from the rolling Texas plains, going north through the Indian Territory (Oklahoma), had told Houston that the Texans were up and were striving for their liberty.
+At once, in Houston’s mind, there kindled a longing to return to the men of his race at the time of their need.
+Mounting his horse, he rode south by night and day and was hailed by the Texans as a heaven-sent leader.
 He took command of their forces, eleven hundred stark riflemen, and at the battle of San Jacinto, he and his men charged the Mexican hosts with the cry of “Remember the Alamo.”
 Almost immediately, the Mexicans were overthrown with terrible slaughter; Santa Anna himself was captured, and the freedom of Texas was won at a blow.

 About the Article: Excerpted from the book Hero Tales From American History, by Henry Cabot Lodge and Theodore Roosevelt, 1895.
-The text as it appears here; however, is not verbatim as it has been edited for clarity and ease of the modern reader.
+However, the text as it appears here is not verbatim as it has been edited for the clarity and ease of the modern reader.